cis-ncbj/app-service-api/Docs/overview.rst

 predefined values specified using "sets".

 * CIS_SCHEDULER - Select scheduler to use.
-Can be used for submission to computing resources not managed by the central CIS scheduler.
-Currently only PBS scheduler is supported (main CIS scheduler).
+Can be used for submission to computing resources not managed by the central CIŚ scheduler.
+Currently only "pbs" scheduler is supported (main CIŚ scheduler).
 * CIS_QUEUE - Queue used for job submission (default: test_slc6)

 Second class consists of automatic variables: